Mattia Bellucci

-Mattia Bellucci (born 1 June 2001) is an Italian tennis professional player.

-He has a career-high ATP singles ranking of world No. 63 achieved on 14 July 2025 and a doubles ranking of No. 284 achieved on 21 July 2025.
+Mattia Bellucci (born 1 June 2001) is an Italian professional tennis player.
+He has a career-high ATP singles ranking of world No. 63 achieved on 14 July 2025 and a doubles ranking of No. 284, reached on 21 July 2025.

+Early life and background

+Bellucci was born on 1 June 2001 in Busto Arsizio, Italy.
+He was introduced to tennis by his father and first coach, Fabrizio Bellucci, at age 4.

 Career

 2022: Maiden Challenger title

 Bellucci won two ATP Challenger singles titles at the 2022 Saint-Tropez Open and the 2022 Vilnius Open, both in October 2022.
 He became the second Italian NextGen ATP player to lift multiple trophies in the season (after Luca Nardi with three) and the youngest from his nation to win Challenger titles in back-to-back weeks since 19-year-old Stefano Pescosolido in 1991.
 As a result, he rose to a career-high world No. 156 in the singles rankings.

 2023–2024: Major, Masters debuts, ATP quarterfinal, top 100

 In January 2023, Bellucci qualified for the 2023 Australian Open to make his Grand Slam debut.
 As a result he made his debut in the top 150 at world No. 142 on 30 January 2023.

 Bellucci won the ATP Challenger doubles title at the 2024 Tennis Challenger Hamburg with Rémy Bertola.
 Ranked No. 173, he made his debut at the 2024 French Open after qualifying for the main draw.
 Ranked No. 150, he made his debut at the 2024 Wimbledon Championships after also qualifying for the main draw.

-He qualified for the main draw and reached his first ATP quarterfinal at the 2024 Atlanta Open defeating second seed Adrian Mannarino.
+Bellucci qualified for the main draw and reached his first ATP quarterfinal at the 2024 Atlanta Open defeating second seed Adrian Mannarino.
 Ranked No. 125, he also qualified for the Citi DC Open in Washington, defeating Tristan Boyer and Leandro Riedi.
 He recorded a first-round win in the main draw at the ATP 500 level over Mackenzie McDonald.
 In August, he reached the Challenger final after qualifying at the 2024 Cary Tennis Classic but lost to Roman Safiullin, missing two match points and the opportunity for a Top 100 debut.

 Ranked No. 102 he also qualified on his debut for the main draw of the US Open and recorded his first Grand Slam win over wildcard Stan Wawrinka.
 He qualified for the main draw at the 2024 Japan Open Tennis Championships but lost in the first round to Jack Draper.

 He made his debut at the 2024 Rolex Shanghai Masters after qualifying for the main draw and defeated lucky loser Billy Harris, his first win at this level, before losing to second seed Alexander Zverev.

 He finished the season ranked world No. 100 on 18 November 2024.